 3 Questions You Should Ask Before Starting Your Constructive Dismissal Claim

-One of the most common questions raised regarding employment law concerns employees who feel that they are being ‘forced’ out of their jobs.
+Many questions about employment law are raised by employees who feel that they are being forced out of their jobs.
 These employees are never formally sacked.
 Instead, their working conditions are slowly made impossible.

-Your employer’s behaviour can be a single, serious act or a collection of small cumulative actions that when viewed together are serious.
+Your employer’s behaviour might be a single serious act or a collection of small cumulative actions that, when viewed together, become serious.
 You cannot bring a claim for constructive dismissal for inconsequential actions, or a single small act.

-For your employer’s behaviour to be considered constructive dismissal you will need to be able to show that, your employer, by their action or inaction, has committed a serious breach of your contract, that you felt forced out of your job because of that breach, and that you have made your employer aware that you are not satisfied with the way they are acting and have given them an opportunity to resolve the situation.
+For your employer’s behaviour to be considered constructive dismissal, you will need to be able to show that your employer, by their action or inaction, has committed a serious breach of contract, that you felt forced out of your job because of that breach, and that you made your employer aware that you were not satisfied with the way they acted and gave them an opportunity to resolve the situation.

-Question Two: Is There a Way to Resolve The Situation Without Legal Action?
+2. Is There a Way to Resolve the Situation Without Legal Action?